Easy Aces: Cheerful absurdity

 The show's storylines, crafted to allow for steady unfurling of absurdities, included dealing with deadbeat brother-in-law Johnny falling into work as a private investigator; accidentally discovering a potential boxing champion when first thinking about adopting an orphan; losing (in a crooked politician's crooked deal) and then regaining Ace's real estate business; Jane becoming a professional bridge player (as the instructor's living example of how not to play bridge!); Jane's misguided attempts to help her husband's business affairs (mostly under the influence of a domineering woman who had manipulated her husband's business success); and various Jane-instigated romantic mishaps.
 (Jane: "Well, you could have knocked me over with a fender"; Ace, deadpan: "There's an idea").
 There were frequent allusions to playing bridge, as well, even when the game wasn't a storyline centerpiece; this may have been the Aces' own nod of thanks to the subject that provoked the show's creation in the first place.

-Even this gently droll show couldn't avoid controversy.
-At one point, Easy Aces lost its longtime sponsor, Anacin, after a company representative objected to a musical interlude.
+In 1945, Easy Aces lost its longtime sponsor, Anacin, after a company representative objected to a musical interlude.
 (The Aces at one point used small music themes, usually spun off a line of dialogue toward the end of the previous scene.)
 Ace rejoined by suggesting he didn't like Anacin switching from small tins to small cardboard boxes to package its aspirin.
 "They sent me a two-word answer: 'you're fired'," Ace remembered in a radio interview many years later.